 A finger dislocation refers to an incorrect alignment of the bones of the finger caused due to physical trauma.
 Certain injures may damage or tear the ligaments that are around the joints of the fingers, thus causing the bones to part and displace in an abnormal arrangement.
 In case of finger dislocations, the digits are often swollen, painful and deformed.
-Most contact sports activities such finger dislocationas basketball, football and baseball result in finger dislocations.
+Most contact sports activities such as basketball, football and baseball result in finger dislocations.

 Disclaimer: the details posted on this page are for information purposes only.
 To effectively learn to recognize and manage skeletal emergencies such as dislocations enrol in St Mark James first aid training.